adr1enbe4udou1n/blog/content/posts/22-web-api-benchmarks-2024/index.md

 ### Side note on PHP configuration

-Note as I tested against PostgreSQL for all frameworks as main Database, but I added MySQL for Laravel and Symfony too (OPcache & FrankenPHP worker enabled), just by curiosity, and because of simplicity of PHP for switching database without changing code base, as both DB drivers integrated into base PHP Docker image.
+Even if PostgreSQL is the mainly tested database, I added MySQL for PHP frameworks, because of simplicity of PHP for switching database without changing binaries, as both DB drivers integrated into base PHP Docker image.
 It allows to have an interesting Eloquent VS Doctrine ORM comparison for each database.

-## The target hardware
+## The Swarm cluster for testing

 We'll running all Web APIs project on a Docker swarm cluster, where each node are composed of 2 dedicated CPUs for stable performance and 8 GB of RAM.
+I'll use 4 CCX13 instances from Hetzner.

 Traefik will be used as a reverse proxy, load balancing the requests to the replicas of each node.